genius-systems/gameta/docs/docs/commands/0.2/commands.md

 * _--tags / -t_: Tagged repositories to apply CLI commands to
 * _--repositories / -r_: Names of specific repositories to apply CLI commands to
 * --shell / -s: Indicates that the CLI commands should be executed in a separate shell
+* --python / -p: Indicates that the commands are Python scripts and should be executed with the Python 3 interpreter
 * --verbose / -v: Indicates that Gameta should display the CLI output when it executes a CLI command in other repositories
 * --raise-errors / -e: Indicates that Gameta should terminate and raise errors that occur